Sheffield: City centre

 Sheffield is a major retail centre, and is home to many high street and department stores as well as designer boutiques.
-The main shopping areas in the city centre are on The Moor precinct, Fargate, Orchard Square and the Devonshire Quarter.
+The main shopping areas in the city centre are on The Moor, Fargate, Orchard Square and the Devonshire Quarter.
 Department stores in the city centre include Marks and Spencer and Atkinsons.
 Sheffield's main market was once Castle Market, built above the remains of the castle.
 This has since been demolished.
 Sheffield Moor Market opened in 2013 and became the main destination for fresh produce.
 The market has 196 stalls and includes local and organic produce, as well as international fusion cuisine such as Russian, Jamaican and Thai.
 In March 2021 it was announced that the Sheffield branch of John Lewis would close due to falling sales and a move to online shopping, which had increased because of the COVID-19 pandemic.
 John Lewis received £3 million of public funding from Sheffield City Council in 2020 to keep the local store open.
 The local Debenhams branches are expected to re-open after the lifting of the 2021 COVID-19 lockdown restrictions, but only to clear existing stock, after which it is expected the stores will close.

 With the decline in high street shopping around the UK, efforts have been made to rejuvenate Sheffield City Centre and improve the retail and leisure offering.
 Major developments include Leopold Square, The Moor, St Paul's Place (a mixed use development) and the Heart of the City I & II projects.
 In March 2022 Sheffield City Council announced that a new leisure hub would be constructed at the southern end of Fargate.
 The £300,000 hub will feature cafes, shops and large-screen TVs for sports events.
 The development is also related to other efforts to rejuvenate the Fargate area, such as a new mixed-use events and coworking hub at 20–26 Fargate, also overseen by Sheffield City Council.